UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/PB.md

     <li>As a site admin or mentor, I can see a list of pending applications and a list of approved applicants, so I can view their application information and profiles.
     <ul>
         <li>A list of pending applications.</li>
-        <li>Clicking on the application pops up of window containing application details and a accept button at the bottom of the popup window.</li>
+        <li>Clicking on the application pops up of window containing application details and an accept button at the bottom of the popup window.</li>
         <li>A list of approved applicants.</li>
         <li>Clicking on the approved applicants redirects to their profile pages.</li>
     </ul>